taylorivanoff/opengl-fps-demo-v1/README.md

 ## Overview

-This is a basic first-person shooter (FPS) implemented in Java using LWJGL for OpenGL rendering and features basic FPS Movement in an OBJ scene.
+This is a basic 3D game implemented in Java using LWJGL for OpenGL rendering.
+It features walking, jumping and mouse-based camera movement in in an OBJ scene.

-## Features

-- **Entity Component System (ECS)** for managing game entities efficiently
-- **Player Movement (WASD+Space)** with smooth mouse control

 ## Installation & Setup